IPS-Eye-White

 ... suddenly there came from heaven a noise like a violent rushing wind, and it filled the whole house where they were sitting.
 And there appeared to them tongues as of fire distributing themselves, and they rested on each one of them.
 (Acts 2:2-3 NASB)

 The physical manifestations that accompanied the bestowing of the Holy Spirit were unique to that day and that day only.
 No one since has heard the sound of a mighty wind nor observed anything that looks like fire over the heads of the recipients.
-(Joseph Smith did claim the same manifestations (See Footnotes in Chapter 5) but that claim can be taken with the proverbial grain of salt like virtually everything else he ever said or wrote.)
+(Actually Joseph Smith did claim the same manifestations (See Footnotes in Chapter 5) which can be taken with the proverbial grain of salt like virtually everything else he ever said or wrote.)
 Section on Mormonism

 As shown, there were several factors that distinguished Pentecost from the two other recorded occasions in the book of Acts when believers were baptized and spoke in tongues.
 However, if we want to be true to the pattern of Acts we have to consider the several factors that were common to all four occurrences.
 For example